 In central California, a Mexican-American teen goes to work when ICE raids threaten her family.
 A co-production of POV and Latino Public Broadcasting, co-presented by POV and VOCES.
 Official Selection, SXSW Film Festival.

-La Casa de Mama Icha directed by Oscar Molina, produced by Oscar Steinecke Soto
+La Casa de Mama Icha directed by Oscar Molina, produced by Brenda Steinecke Soto

 Broadcasts October 18, 2021

 Mama Icha returns home to Colombia, finding heartbreak and joy after decades in the U.S. A co-presentation of Latino Public Broadcasting.